XRPLF/xrpl-dev-portal/content/concepts/payment-system-basics/accounts/reserves.md

 To have an account, an address must hold a minimum amount of XRP in the shared global ledger.
 You cannot send this XRP to other addresses.
 To fund a new address, you must send that address enough XRP to meet the reserve requirement.

-As determined by [Fee Voting](fee-voting.html), the current minimum reserve requirement is **20 XRP**.
+The current minimum reserve requirement is **20 XRP**.
 (This is the cost of an address that owns no other objects in the ledger.)
 Each new [account](accounts.html) must set aside this much XRP.
 Some of this XRP can be recovered by [deleting the account](accounts.html#deletion-of-accounts).

+The [Fee Voting](fee-voting.html) process can change the reserve requirement if enough validators agree to new reserve settings.

 ## Base Reserve and Owner Reserve